hkirk/ST2ITS2_Material/slide_server/slides/Week 4/exceptions.md

 ### When

+* No errors in constructor
 * Catch exceptions as close to where they are thrown
-* No errors in constructor
 * If you can't handle exception
     * log and then rethrow
-    * never swallow exception
+    * never swallow exception (empty catch clause)

 ![Windows XP](./img/a22.jpg) <!-- .element: style="width: 300px" -->